UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/README.md

     :::bash
         $ python setup.py develop

 If you use multiple versions of python, you will need to run ``setup.py`` with each version of python (this should not apply to most people).

+If you are noticing your load averages greatly exceeding the number of threads/CPUS, consider setting the following variable:

+:::bash
+$ export OPENBLAS_NUM_THREADS=1

 ### Bugs/Feature Requests ###